 I work at being optimistic, I need to flush stuff all the time.
 I came up with the flushing thing after my divorce.
-We tend to reflect on our past mistakes to figure out what we could have done different.
-This was not helpful for me, it tended to make me feel inadequate and helpless but more important ..
-I couldn’t change what already was.
+We tend to reflect on our past mistakes to figure out what we could have done differently.
+This was not helpful for me, it tended to make me feel inadequate and helpless but more importantly, is the fact ..
+“I couldn’t change what already was.”